mypreview/woo-additional-terms/readme.txt

 You can add the linked page name to the checkbox label using the `{{additional-terms}}` smart tag.
 Insert the smart tag in the “Terms Text” field where you want the linked page name to appear.
 This will help your customers quickly access and review the terms and conditions by clicking the link in the checkbox.

-= Is this plugin compatible with WooCommerce Checkout block? = Yes, the Woo Additional Terms plugin is fully compatible with the block-based checkout flow in WooCommerce.
+= Is this plugin compatible with WooCommerce Checkout block? = Yes, the plugin is fully compatible with the block-based checkout flow in WooCommerce.
 You can easily insert the dedicated “Additional Terms” block into the “Checkout” block to display the additional terms and conditions checkbox at your preferred location on the checkout page.

 = How can I get help with the plugin? =
-The easiest way to receive support is to visit the [Community Forums page](https://wordpress.org/support/plugin/woo-additional-terms "Woo Additional Terms Support Forum") and create a new topic.
+The easiest way to receive support is to visit the [Community Forums page](https://wordpress.org/support/plugin/woo-additional-terms "Additional Terms for WooCommerce Support Forum") and create a new topic.
 Be sure to check the “Notify me of follow-up replies via email” checkbox to receive notifications as soon as a reply is posted to your question or inquiry.

 = Is the plugin compatible with multilingual websites? = Yes, absolutely.
 The plugin has been designed to be translation-ready and comes with a configuration file that fully supports WPML and Polylang plugins.